-Since their 2010 inception, Schiit Audio have carved themselves out as industry disruptors.
-Their company name keeps the would-be Dad jokers amused whilst slowly extending a middle finger to anal-retentives.
+Since their 2010 inception, Schiit Audio has carved itself out as an industry disruptor.
+The company name keeps the would-be Dad jokers amused whilst slowly extending a middle finger to anal-retentives.
 If you’re easily offended by the sloganeering – “This Schiit is bananas”, “Some seriously good Schiit”, “It’s the Schiit” – you’re not a Schiit customer.

 Got a hankering for Femto clocks, MQA and DSD?
 You’re not a Schiit customer either.
-“Proudly NOT buzzword compliant” read their booth backdrop at CanJam SoCal 2016.
-Co-founders Mike Moffat (ex-Theta) and Jason Stoddard (ex-Sumo) don’t care for industry buzzwords or trend surfing.
+“Proudly NOT buzzword compliant” read the company’s exhibition booth backdrop at CanJam SoCal 2016.
+Co-founders Mike Moffat (ex-Theta) and Jason Stoddard (ex-Sumo) care not for industry buzzwords or trend surfing.

-Schiit Audio’s MO is arrestingly simple: to design and manufacturer, in the USA, solid, well-engineered audio hardware without the high-end’s tendency toward snobbery, technical sideshows and multi-thousand dollar pricing.
+Schiit Audio’s MO is arrestingly simple: to design and manufacturer in the USA, solid, well-engineered audio hardware without the high-end’s tendency toward snobbery, technical sideshows and multi-thousand dollar pricing.
 Schiit’s most expensive product sells for under US$2500.
-The majority of models leave their Valencia workshop/warehouse for less than US$500.
+The majority of models leave its Valencia workshop/warehouse for less than US$500.

 Take a factory tour with Jason Stoddard here:

-On the surface, it might seem like Stoddard and (especially) Moffat are on a lark.
-But as we know, actions matter more than words.
-They’ve got that covered too.
-Their products range’s ongoing redefinition of performance expectations is without equal.
-Little wonder Schiit have enjoyed consistent year-on-year growth and, crucially, without a Stateside dealer network.
-Each unit is shipped directly to the consumer with a 5-year warranty and 14-day return policy.
+On the surface, it might seem like Stoddard and Moffat are having a lark.
+Actions speak louder than words.
+They’ve got those covered too.
+The Schiit product range’s ongoing redefinition of performance expectations is without equal.
+Little wonder Schiit has enjoyed consistent year-on-year growth since its inception in 2010 and, crucially, without a Stateside dealer network.
+Each unit is shipped directly to the consumer with a 5-year warranty and 14-day return policy in tow.

 Bringing a layer of seriousness to the scene, each Schiit device is named after Norse mythology.
-The Bifrost DAC has long been a DAR favourite.
-Its Uber and multibit iterations have seen it maintain pole position alongside the Chord Mojo as Darko DAC pick for less than a grand.
+The Bifrost DAC has long been a Darko favourite; Uber and multibit iterations have seen it maintain pole position alongside the Chord Mojo as our pick for less than a grand.
 The more expensive multibit Gungnir is also a cut above the competition.
-The Wyrd re-clocker cleans up USB line noise nicely despite Schiit’s semi-faux insistence that it does nothing at all.
-And good luck finding a phono stage at US$129 that’ll best the Mani for performance and configurability.
+Their Wyrd re-clocker cleans up USB line noise despite Schiit’s semi-faux insistence that it might do nothing at all.
+And good luck finding a phono stage at US$129 that’ll best the Mani for performance and MM and MC compatibility.

-The Jotunheim – “YO-tun-hame”, the land of the giants in Norse mythology – is Schiit’s newest headphone amplifier: single-ended and balanced inputs, single-ended and balanced outputs front AND back, the Jotunheim also does double-duty as a pre-amplifier to a power amplifier or active loudspeakers.
-I’d wager most will want it for its headphone drive.
-32 Ohm headphones will see 5 watts coming down the pike.
-600 Ohm variants get a kick up the rear from half a watt.
+The Jotunheim – “YO-tun-hame”, the land of the giants in Norse mythology – is Schiit’s newest headphone amplifier: single-ended and balanced inputs, single-ended and balanced outputs front AND back, the Jotunheim also does double-duty as a pre-amplifier to drive a power amplifier or pair of powered loudspeakers.
+However, I’d wager most will want it for its headphone drive.
+32 Ohm headphones will be greeted with 5 watts.
+600 Ohm cans get a kick up the rear from half a watt.
 Those numbers relate to the balanced 4-pin XLR front panel socket.
-From the neighbouring single-ended 6.4mm hole, output power flows into connected ‘phones like this: 1.5W into 32 Ohms, 0.175W into 600 Ohms.
+From the neighbouring single-ended 6.4mm hole, output power registers as 1.5W into 32 Ohms, 0.175W into 600 Ohms.

-Housed in a cost-saving L-bent chassis, none too dissimilar to the U-bent Gen 2 Lyr/Valhalla/Asgard, Jotunheim’s internals sits two distinct steps apart from these three forerunners.
+Housed in a cost-saving L-bent chassis, none too dissimilar to the U-bent Gen 2 Lyr/Valhalla/Asgard, Jotunheim’s internal design sits two distinct steps apart from these three forerunners.
 So too the larger statement Ragnarok and upper-end LISST/tubed Mjolnir 2:

 1) Jotunheim is modular.
 For an extra US$100 on top of the base unit’s US$399 street price, an internal slot accommodates an optional, factory-fitted balanced DAC or passive MM phono.
 A side-mounting that sees each module face away from the amplifier circuit limits its exposure to electrical noise disturbance, especially critical for a DAC’s more noise-sensitive circuitry.